timrogers/litra/README.md

 # Logitech Litra Glow

-This JavaScript library allows you to control your [Logitech Litra Glow](https://www.logitech.com/en-gb/products/lighting/litra-glow.946-000002.html) light programatically.
+This JavaScript driver allows you to control your [Logitech Litra Glow](https://www.logitech.com/en-gb/products/lighting/litra-glow.946-000002.html) light using a CLI and from your JavaScript code.

 With this driver, you can: